bameda/djmail/docs/usage.rst

 Render emails with templates
 ----------------------------

-djmail implements two classes for build emails from templates.
+djmail implements two classes for building emails from templates.

 * **djmail.template_mail.TemplateMail**: low lever interface.
-* **djmail.template_mail.MagicMailBuilder**: very powerful and magic interface.
+* **djmail.template_mail.MagicMailBuilder**: very powerful and magical interface.

 TemplateMail
 ^^^^^^^^^^^^

-The ``TemplateMail`` is a low level implementation for build emails from templates.
+The ``TemplateMail`` is a low level implementation for building emails from templates.

-This is a simpler example for use it:
+Given below is a simple example for using it:

 .. code-block:: python